douglastkaiser/python-stocks/docs/index.md

 # python-stocks dashboards

 Static dashboards under `/docs` are ready to publish directly to GitHub Pages.
-The `publish-docs` workflow rebuilds a small sample backtest (SPY + DIA, 2017–2018) on every push to `main`, every pull request (for Draft Preview deployments), and on a weekly schedule.
+The `publish-docs` workflow rebuilds a small sample backtest (SPY + DIA, 2017–2018) on every push to `main` and every pull request (for Draft Preview deployments).
 Each run saves CSV/JSON summaries, PNG charts, and interactive HTML embeds so visitors always have something to browse without running the simulator themselves.

 ## Starter dashboard (SPY + DIA)